-I am Dr. Chinmay C. Khandekar.
+I am Dr. Chinmay Khandekar.
 You will find here a compilation of my current and previous research works with collaborators, and other useful resources.
-Broadly speaking, our research work focusses on understanding fundamental properties of light (photons) and harnessing them for practical applications related to solar cells and renewable technologies, imaging, material characterization, metrology, display technologies, light sources, micro/nanoscale heat management etc.
+Broadly speaking, this research work focusses on understanding fundamental properties of light (photons) and harnessing them for practical applications related to energy harvesting, imaging, material characterization, metrology, display technologies, micro/nanoscale heat management etc.

 Education: PhD from Princeton University, USA.

 Solid-state thermal refrigeration technology based on light and nonlinear materials

 Nonlinear Optics to beat the fundamental blackbody limit imposed by Kirchhoff's law

 Nanoscale solid-state thermal refrigeration using nonlinear optics

 We have conceptualized a new approach to nanoscale thermal refrigeration based on nonlinear intermixing of thermally excited surface phonon polaritons.

 This approach paves the way for developing solid-state cooling to reach ultralow temperatures (10 to 50K) without using cryogenics, gases or moving parts.
 No such solid-state technology currently exists.